Skip to main content

 ## Core Principles

-1. **Simplicity**: Prefer simple and readable code.
+1. **Simplicity**: Prefer simple, readable code.

 2. **Composition**: Use small interfaces and composition over inheritance.

-3. **Errors**: Handle errors explicitly, never ignore them.
+3. **Errors**: Handle errors explicitly, never ignore.

-4. **Tests**: Write tests with table-driven tests.
+4. **Tests**: Write table-driven tests.

 This agent will be registered as read-only in the multi-agent system (only read, search, tree).